Castlefield

 FAQs

-The work we have done over the past few years means that the site is ready for redevelopment, and we have, through the planning permission we were granted, formally established the principle of regeneration.
-Unfortunately, the risks to us as an organisation of procuring a third party to develop the site were too significant, so our Board has decided the best option is to sell the site on to a volume house builder who will be better placed to secure improved prices for the construction and therefore manage the risks involved in delivering new homes on the site.
+Through the work we have done over the past few years the site is ready for redevelopment and we have formally through the planning permission achieved established the principle of regeneration.
+Unfortunately, the risks to us as an organisation of procuring a third party to develop the site were too significant and thus our Board decided the best option was to sell the site on to a volume house builder who will be better placed to secure improved prices for the construction and therefore manage the risks involved in delivering new homes on the site.

-The money we receive from the sale, as well as the money we were going to spend on the development, will now allow us the opportunity to invest in further homes in the Wycombe area.
+The money that we have received from the sale, as well as the money we were going to spend on the development, will now allow us the opportunity to invest in further homes in the Wycombe area.

-The economic climate has become much worse, meaning that build costs, including the price of materials, have significantly increased over the last couple of years and look set to continue to rise.
-Despite our best efforts to reduce the financial risks associated with the scheme, contractors have not expressed a competitive interest in bidding for the work – as in any environment with escalating costs, it is an unattractive offer and exposes them to significant financial risk.
+The economic climate has become much worse, meaning that build costs including the price of materials have significantly increased over the last couple of years and look set to continue to rise.
+Despite best efforts to reduce the financial risks associated with the scheme, contractors have not expressed a competitive interest in bidding for the work – as in any environment with escalating costs, it is an unattractive offer and exposes them to significant financial risk.

-We know that when building homes on this scale, even though we have done as much work as we can to obtain a fixed price, there are always likely to be additional costs required.
-Given the way the economy is currently, and the increase in project cost to over £60 million, the risk to us of delivering the scheme became too great.
+We know that when building homes on this scale, even though we have done as much work as we can to obtain a fixed price, there are always likely to be additional costs.
+Given the way the economy is currently and the increase in project cost to over £60 million the risk for us to deliver the scheme became too great.

 Given these factors beyond our control and the current situation with the economy we are now in a position where construction costs have spiralled, and despite seeking help with funding through various grant opportunities the numbers still don’t stack up.